misrak/VIRTUS3/README.md

 ## Overview

 ### Purpose
 VIRTUS3 enables the detection and quantification of viral transcripts in scRNA-seq experiments.
-We demonstrate that VIRTUS3 can be used for identification of cells infected with EBV and measures viral gene expression at single-cell resolution.
-Leverages Cell Ranger for human transcriptome analysis and cell identification, then quantifies unmapped reads against viral references.
-Only quantifies reads that failed to map to the human transcriptome, reducing the false positive originating from ambiguous reads similar to both human and viral genome.
-Also cellranger is not the best tool for assesing viral transcripts because they discard reads mapped to multiple genes and viral genomes are compact and has a lot of overlapped genes.
-VIRTUS3 overcome this by combining quasi-alignment for viral transcripts quantifications.
+For example, VIRTUS3 can be used to identify cells infected with EBV and also measure viral gene expression at single-cell resolution.
+It achieves this by leveraging Cell Ranger for human transcriptome analysis and cell identification, then quantifies unmapped reads against viral references.
+VIRTUS3 exclusively quantifies reads that do not align to the human transcriptome, thereby minimizing false positives arising from ambiguous reads with similarity to both human and viral genomes.
+Additionally, Cell Ranger is not optimal for assessing viral transcripts because it discards reads that map to multiple genes, whereas viral genomes are compact and extensively overlapping.
+VIRTUS3 overcomes this by using quasi-alignment to enable accurate viral transcript quantification.

 ## Input Requirements